sean-reed/pygments-simtalk/README.md

 A Pygments lexer plugin for the SimTalk 2.0 programming language.
 This plugin adds syntax highlighting for SimTalk to the Pygments tool.

 ## Install
-You can install it with pip (or your favourite Python ackage manager):
+You can install it with pip (or your favourite Python package manager):
 `pip install pygments-simtalk`

 Pygments should automatically detect the presence of the lexer and make it available to use.